AlexArdelean/AndroidWheresMyPhone/README.md

 # AndroidWheresMyPhone
-Android code for an app that connects to a website built using ruby on rails with a mysql database.
+Java code for an android app that connects to a website built using ruby on rails with a mysql database.

 Features:
   * Log in to account created on website.